 José María Naberan arrived in Ondarroa in 1960, after completing his studies in France, to start a new project alongside his father, Imanol Naberan.
 They began by making webbing and distributing fishing nets under the name “Imanol Naberan”, setting off on a voyage that has continued until today.

 After acquiring the Planchalut program from Ifremer in 1992, they started to make fishing nets.
 Thus, two years later the new “Naberan Sareak SL” company was created.
-This novelty meant a change of course in the company's strategy.
+This novelty meant a change of course in the company's strategy with the new generation.
 That is why, three years later, the facilities were moved to Mutriku.

 The company was strengthened with José María Naberan's focus on trawl nets and as a result, in 1998, it took another step in its internationalisation via the Adrien Group, this time with the Senegalese market alongside the Ababacar Ngom distributor.